A simple workflow for q development.

 Now that we are done with the repository, it can be unloaded from your workspace by right-clicking the repository and picking Unload.

-To re-load your repository, click on the Remote tab to view a list of available repositories.
-You should see your repository listed here, as well as any other repositories other users have created and pushed.
+To clone your repository into your workspace, click on the Git > Shared Repositories context menu option to view a list of available repositories.
+You will see your repository listed here, as well as any other repositories other users have created and pushed.
+This list can be searched by name and branch name.
+Pick your repo and click Clone.

 The Pull Repository dialog appears.
 It allows you to pull a specific branch of the repository, or rename the repository.
 Leave the defaults and Click OK.